Dr. Darden Purcell

 - D.M.A.
 Jazz Performance, University of Illinois at Urbana-Champaign

-Ms. Purcell is a former Washington D.C.
-Air Force vocalist performing with the groups High Flight and the Airmen of Note, where she performed nationally and internationally (Germany, Italy, Kuwait, Oman, Qatar, Kyrgyzstan, Pakistan, Bahrain and the United Arab Emirates).
-As part of the USAF Band Guest Artist series, Purcell performed back-up vocals for nationally renowned recording artists Chaka Khan, Bryan White, Janie Frickie, Freda Payne, Sheri Payne, Gloria Loring, Melba Moore and Rita Coolidge as well as gospel star BeBe Winans and Lari White for “Operation Desert Greetings.”
-A highlight was performing in a “Salute to the Troops” tribute behind Darlene Love on “The Late Show with David Letterman.”
+Ms. Purcell is a former Washington DC Air Force Band vocalist, with the groups High Flight and the Airmen of Note, performing nationally and internationally, including Germany, Italy, Kuwait, Oman, Qatar, Kyrgyzstan, Pakistan, Bahrain and the United Arab Emirates.
+Purcell performed back-up vocals for nationally renowned recording artists, Chaka Khan, BeBe Winans, Bryan White, Lari White, Janie Frickie, Freda Payne, Sherrie Payne, Gloria Loring, Melba Moore and Rita Coolidge as well as a televised performance behind Darlene Love on “The Late Show with David Letterman.”

 In addition to her active performing schedule, Dr. Purcell is a sought-after jazz vocal educator and clinician.
-For three years, Dr. Purcell was the jazz voice instructor at the University of Illinois at Urbana-Champaign and founder/director of the University of Illinois Jazz Vocal Ensemble.
-She is now the founder/director of the Mason Jazz Vocal Ensemble.
-Her groups have been invited to perform at the New York Voices Jazz Festival (Chicago), Western Michigan’s Gold Company Jazz Vocal Invitational (Kalamazoo, MI), the 2012 Jazz Education Network (JEN) conference (Louisville, KY) and the Kansas City Jazz Summit (Kansas City, MO).
-Dr. Purcell has served on the faculty of the Nashville based W.O.
-Smith School summer camp, Illinois Summer Youth Music, George Mason Summer Jazz Workshop and National Jazz Workshop.
-Her students have won “Outstanding Soloist Awards” and “Outstanding Musicianship” awards at collegiate festivals as well as Downbeat Student Music Awards.
-Spring 2016, the Mason Jazz Vocal Ensemble was one of two groups honored with “Outstanding Ensemble” at the Kansas City Jazz Summit.
+Dr. Purcell was the Jazz Voice Instructor at the University of Illinois at Urbana-Champaign and founder/director of the UIUC Jazz Vocal Ensemble.
+Her groups have been invited to perform at the New York Voices Jazz Festival (Chicago), Western Michigan’s Gold Company Jazz Vocal Invitational (Kalamazoo, MI) the 2012 Jazz Education Network (JEN) conference (Louisville, KY) and the Kansas City Jazz Summit (Kansas City, MO).
+Dr. Purcell has served on the faculty of the W.O.
+Smith Music School camp (Nashville), Illinois Summer Youth Music, George Mason Summer Jazz Workshop, National Jazz Workshop and Music/Arts/Theatre Camp (Evanston, WY).
+She has been a guest artist/clinician at Illinois Wesleyan University, Texas Tech University, Virginia Tech, Southern Nazarene University, Indiana State School Music Association and Tiffin University.
+Her students have won “Outstanding soloist” and “Outstanding Musicianship” awards at collegiate festivals as well as Downbeat Student Music awards and military band positions.
+Spring 2016, the Mason Jazz Vocal Ensemble was awarded “Outstanding Ensemble” at the Kansas City Jazz Summit and recently performed at the JENerations Jazz Festival in New Orleans, LA.

-Dr. Purcell received her Bachelor of Music in Vocal Jazz Performance from Virginia Tech, a Master of Music and a Doctor of Musical Arts in Jazz Performance from the University of Illinois at Urbana-Champaign.
+Dr. Purcell received her Bachelor of Fine Arts in Vocal Jazz Performance at Virginia Tech, a Master of Music and a Doctor of Musical Arts in Jazz Performance at the University of Illinois at Urbana-Champaign.